devnull-cz/c-prog-lang/modules/types-of-behavior.md

 ## Notes

+See also
-See also [More Information on Undefined Behavior](/modules/undefined-behavior.md).
+#module undefined-behavior.md More Information on Undefined Behavior.